 Many young people in rural Cambodia leave school without having been equipped with necessary life skills.
+Our youth projects are all about investing in the lives of young people – by building community, supporting them in continuing their education, and giving them opportunities to grow in knowledge, skills and character – so they are better equipped to help their families and communities.
 Our youth projects have an educational focus, but we also incorporate significant life skills training.

 We provide training on a variety of topics, including: